 Then, look for commonalities among these products.
 For example, you may notice that locally made products sell better or that products that come with free shipping sell faster.

-As in, do your customers prefer products in gift boxes all year round or just in December?
+For example, do your customers prefer products in gift boxes all year round or just in December?

-2. Uncover customer/client pain points
+2. Uncover customer pain points

 To determine what your customers value the most, sort through your customer complaints, customer return comments and negative reviews, and then identify common pain points in the feedback.

-Then, redesign your value props to match.
+Then, redesign your products’ value propositions to match.

 3. Build a detailed buyer persona